-The higher capacity charges in 621 are less efficient than the 621B charges as illustrated in the examples below:
+The higher capacity charges in Modification 0621 are less efficient than the 0621B charges as illustrated in the examples below:

 Increased costs to customers.
 Capacity Mechanism

 Risk of capacity substitution means that exit capacity at electricity generators may be purchased in advance.
 The increased capacity costs at exit will increase fixed costs that are bid into the electricity Capacity Mechanism Auction.
-Comparing 621 with 621b, post transition, and using Pembroke as an example would result in an increase In cost of [0.0326-0.0166 p/kwh/d] which equates to [£2.6 /kW] based on 96 GWh/day.
+Comparing 0621 with 0621B, post transition, and using Pembroke as an example would result in an increase In cost of [0.0326-0.0166 p/kwh/d] which equates to [£2.6 /kW] based on 96 GWh/day.
 If this plant were marginal and set the clearing price then, all else being equal, the increase in cost across a typical 50 GW auction volume would be [£130m/year] charged to and paid by increases to customer bills.
 There may be a fall in power cost of [£0.30 MWh] due to the reduction in TO commodity charges of [0.8 p/t]h.
 This could reduce power costs by [ £100 m/yr] resulting in a net increase in costs to power customers of [£30] m/yr.